archivesunleashed/docker-aut/coursework/introduction-to-spark-shell.md

+# Spark Shell: Basic Introduction

 This is a walkthrough to a basic Spark shell.
+In our warcbase workflow, we often prototype new scripts with the Spark Notebook, before running our jobs directly with Shell.
+You can [find our Spark Notebook lesson here](https://github.com/web-archive-group/warcbase_workshop_vagrant/blob/master/coursework/introduction-to-spark-notebooks.md).

-## Getting Started: Kicking the Tires
+## Step One: Getting Started

 You need to run the command so that it finds the warcbase jar (unlike spark shell where you will load it in your first command there).